-- You must choose at least one subject from History, Geography, French and Spanish.
-It is also strongly recommended that students on pathway 5 choose both a humanities (History and/or geography) and a language (French and/or Spanish) allowing them to fulfil the English Baccalaureate. - You must choose ONE subject from each of the four blocks - You CANNOT choose the same subject twice, even as a reserve - You CANNOT choose both Art and Textiles - You must currently be studying the language in year 9 if you wish to choose it as an option (French or Spanish). - If you choose a rotation subject as part of your KS4 options, you will need to have studied it during the second half of Year 9.
-You must therefore choose these in the top half of the form overleaf - You must choose TWO RESERVE SUBJECTS which can come from any block.
+- You must choose history, geography or both.
+It is also recommended that students on pathway 1 also choose either French or Spanish - You must choose ONE subject from each of the four blocks - You CANNOT choose the same subject twice, even as a reserve - You CANNOT choose both Art and Textiles (unless by prior agreement) - You must currently be studying the subjects shown in red to select them as an option or reserve option - You must choose TWO RESERVE SUBJECTS which can come from any block.
 These should be listed in priority order - Please refer to the recommendations for subject choices on each pathway, remembering that some subjects are restricted to specific pathways - Look carefully at the information you have been given about the subjects and make sure you have chosen the right subjects for you.